 In addition, you should make an effort to look over your dog’s coat and skin at home on a regular basis.
 You can look for dark spots or irritated patches of skin as well as lumps or bumps.
 A careful home skin check can also help you detect other issues, such as fleas, ticks, and common skin conditions.

-Don’t jump the gun and panic if you find anything, since these issues don’t always mean cancer.
-However, you should contact your veterinarian who can figure out if there is something worrisome.
+Don’t jump the gun and panic if you find anything since these issues don’t always mean cancer.
+However, you should contact your veterinarian, who can figure out if there is something worrisome.

 While many of the lumps and bumps that appear on our four-legged friends as they age are benign, there are several different types of skin cancer and malignant tumors that can show up in dogs.
 These include melanoma, squamous cell carcinoma, and mast cell tumors.

 Sun exposure is the typical cause of melanoma in humans.
 However, the link between UV rays and melanoma in dogs is unclear.
-It can occur in areas that are not in the sun, such as a tumor in the mouth or on the toes.
+It can occur in areas not in the sun, such as a tumor in the mouth or on the toes.

 These “cancer bumps” can cause swelling and redness around the area.
 With oral melanomas, you may also notice an increase in salivation and loose teeth.
-Melanoma in the toes can have additional symptoms including toenail loss and limping.
+Melanoma in the toes can have additional symptoms, including toenail loss and limping.

 While oral melanomas are often black or pink, melanoma masses in the toes are typically black.
 Your veterinarian can use a fine needle to extract cells from the tumor for testing.
 If this procedure is inconclusive, a biopsy may be required.

-The tumor may need to be removed surgically, which can be more complex with an oral melanoma.
+The tumor may need to be removed surgically, which can be more complex with oral melanoma.
 The surgeon needs to remove all of the cancerous tumor without damaging the jawbone.
 Damage to the jawbone could affect the dog’s ability to eat, drink, chew, and play.

 Unfortunately, about 50% of melanomas in the paw pads and nail beds spread to other parts of the body, according to the National Canine Cancer Foundation.
 Oral melanomas can also spread rapidly to areas including the lymph nodes and lungs.
-This makes early detection even more important to the chances of survival for your dog.
+This makes early detection even more critical to the chances of survival for your dog.

 Squamous cell carcinoma is a type of cancer that originates in the outer layer of a dog’s skin.
 This layer is called the squamous epithelium, and it covers most of the body and lines some of its inner cavities.

 Overexposure to UV rays can result in squamous cell carcinoma.
 It can look like a raised bump or white skin mass.
-The mass may begin to die off in the center causing it to resemble an open sore that occasionally bleeds.
+The mass may begin to die off in the center, causing it to resemble an open sore that occasionally bleeds.

 Surgery may be followed up with radiation and chemotherapy to help ensure the eradication of all the cancerous cells.
 If surgery is not an option, your veterinary may recommend radiation, chemotherapy, or a combination of both to treat your dog.

-Mast cell tumors are the most common cutaneous tumor found in dogs as reported by the National Canine Cancer Foundation.
+Mast cell tumors are the most common cutaneous tumor found in dogs, as reported by the National Canine Cancer Foundation.
 But, it’s not known what exactly causes this type of cancer.
 It has been linked to skin irritants, inflammation, and genetic factors.

 Mast cells are found in connective tissue, particularly near the skin, nose, lungs, and mouth.
 They help fight off parasitic infestations, repair tissue, and form new blood vessels.
 They also take part in allergic reactions by releasing various chemicals that affect inflammation and other immune responses.

 Why these cells become cancerous is still a mystery, but they can form masses that range from just a millimeter to three or more centimeters big.
 They typically redden when you touch them and may appear larger and smaller at different times due to swelling.
-They can also make your dog feel itchy causing a lot of scratching or chewing in the area.
+They can also make your dog feel itchy, causing a lot of scratching or chewing in the area.

 As with melanoma in dogs, your veterinarian may use a needle to extract cells for testing.
-A biopsy, as well as other testing, may also be required to diagnose this type of cancer and assess the situation.
+A biopsy, as well as other testing, may be required to diagnose this type of cancer and assess the situation.

 One of our team members at ASPCA Pet Health Insurance had an experience with mast cell tumors that she shared with us:

 “I noticed a bump under Lulu’s armpit one day while giving her a belly rub.
 I didn’t think much of it until she began relentlessly scratching at the spot.
 I checked it again, and the bump appeared to have grown larger.
 So, I took her to the veterinarian, and they recommended aspirating the bump to see if it was malignant.
 When the tests came back positive, we scheduled surgery immediately.

 Thankfully, the veterinarian and her team were able to remove it all.
 Because of this initial experience, I was ready the next time when less than a year later, Lulu began scratching a spot on her tummy.
 The second bump also came back malignant, and we scheduled another surgery.
 While the cumbersome recovery process included her wearing a cone, a t-shirt, and a pair of shorts so that neither set of paws could reach her long line of stitches, it was all worth it in the end.”

 Not all lumps and bumps you may find on your dog are cancer.
 Dogs can also have bumpy issues, such as fatty deposits, skin tags, and warts.

 Fatty deposits, also called lipomas, feel soft and move around under the skin fairly easily.
 They typically don’t make dogs uncomfortable unless they are in an area that inhibits movement.
-Quite often dogs will develop multiple fatty deposits, which usually form on the belly or torso.
+Quite often, dogs will develop multiple fatty deposits, which usually form on the belly or torso.
 Fatty deposits don’t usually need removal unless they’re causing a problem for the dog.

 Skin tags, which are soft pieces of flesh, form on dogs from the excessive growth of skin cells, much like they do in humans.
-They can appear anywhere on a dog’s body, and typically don’t need to be removed unless they become infected or irritated.
+They can appear anywhere on a dog’s body and typically don’t need to be removed unless they become infected or irritated.

 Dog warts may not be pleasing to look at or think about, but they aren’t problematic.
 Like warts on people, they’re benign lumps that form as a result of a virus called papillomavirus.
-They don’t require medical attention unless they’re located somewhere that causes an issue, such as near the eye or under the collar where it may get rubbed and irritated.
+They don’t require medical attention unless they’re located somewhere that causes an issue, such as near the eye or under the collar, where it may get rubbed and irritated.